UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Result

 \subsection{Ablation Analysis}

 \textbf{Heterogeneous Graph Mechanism.} To validate the importance of modeling diverse physical interactions with distinct relation types, we compare our full model (Base), which uses a heterogeneous graph (RGCN), against a variant that simplifies the graph to be homogeneous (GCN).
 The results, shown in Table~\ref{tab:hetero_ablation}, reveal a significant performance degradation when heterogeneity is removed, with the R² score dropping from 0.8629 to 0.8347.
-This underscores the necessity of using a heterogeneous framework to differentiate between various physical processes.
+The performance drop highlights causal entanglement in homogeneous graphs where a single parameter set fits distinct physical laws.
+Heterogeneity resolves this by enabling physical operator decoupling.

 \textbf{Dynamic Graph Mechanism}.
 To validate the effectiveness of the dynamic graph mechanism, we compare our model with a variant that uses a static graph (i.e., the same graph structure is shared across all timesteps).
 As shown in Table~\ref{tab:dynamic_ablation}, disabling the dynamic mechanism leads to a significant performance drop in the model (Static), with the R² score decreasing from 0.8629 to 0.8057.
-This highlights that explicitly modeling the temporal evolution of spatial interactions is crucial for this prediction task.
+The gain validates time-varying causal pruning: unlike static graphs, the dynamic mechanism actively removes physically irrelevant connections (e.g., shifting shadows), thereby reducing optimization difficulty.

 Further ablation studies analyzing other key components—such as the contribution of individual edge types, various prediction head architectures, feature fusion strategies, and the effects of explicit edge features—are detailed in Appendix~\ref{Appendix E}.